-"The NALC process has proven to be one of the best dispute resolution processes among postal unions, or even among unions in other industries," Rolando said, adding, "Our grievances are settled relatively quickly and fairly because everything is disclosed up front.

-"The process is designed to use the facts to find out what happened, and to use the contract to determine if a violation has taken place and what is needed to remedy the violation," he continued.
-"It encourages confronting the problem head-on and preventing it from happening again in the future."
+The NALC process has proven to be one of the best dispute resolution processes among postal unions, or even unions in other industries, Grievances often are settled relatively quickly and fairly because everything is disclosed up front.
+The process is designed to use the facts to state what happened, and to use the contract to determine if a violation has taken place and what is needed to remedy the violation.
+It encourages confronting the problem head-on and preventing it from happening again in the future.